Nischint007/barba-js-gooey-transition-07/README.md

-# 🚀 Barba.js Series – 07 Gooey Curtain Transition
+# 🚀 Barba.js Series – 07 Gooey Transition

 This project is part of my Beginner → Advanced Barba.js Series, where each project progressively explores more sophisticated page transition techniques inspired by modern creative websites and award-winning digital experiences.